khaledbashir/the11-dev/MASTER-GUIDE.md

 ---

-### ✅ FIXED: Knowledge Base Tab Now Displays Full AnythingLLM App
+### ✅ FIXED: AI Management Tab Now Displays Full AnythingLLM App (Previously "Knowledge Base")

 **Issue Identified:**
-Clicking the "Knowledge Base" tab in the sidebar showed a blank white page or an embedded knowledge base instead of the full AnythingLLM application interface.
+Clicking the "AI Management" tab (formerly "Knowledge Base") in the sidebar showed a blank white page or an embedded chat instead of the full AnythingLLM application interface.

 **Root Cause:**
-The iframe in `/frontend/components/tailwind/knowledge-base.tsx` was pointing to an embedded knowledge base endpoint (`/embed/dee07d93...`) instead of the main AnythingLLM app URL.
+The iframe in `/frontend/components/tailwind/knowledge-base.tsx` was pointing to an embedded chat endpoint (`/embed/dee07d93...`) instead of the main AnythingLLM app URL.**Solution Applied:** ✅

-**Solution Applied:** ✅
 Updated the iframe URL to point to the full AnythingLLM application and added proper sandbox attributes for security and functionality.

 **Files Changed:**